carlos-a-g-h/personal_gamedev_asset_tools/README.md

 ## Features
 - Create sprite sheets using FFmpeg.
 Tested on Linux only but it should also work on Windows and Mac
 - Recovers individual sprites (images) and sounds from a Game Maker Studio 2 project (tested only with GMS2 v2.2.5.481 projects).
 Recovering a sprite with more than one frame will also try and create a sprite sheet with using FFmpeg but only if you're on Linux and have FFmpeg installed
+- Convert Game Maker GMMOD 3D format files to OBJ files

+## Function names
+If you're on Linux, Mac or any other Unix-based system, run the following line to view all features:

+`$ cat personal_gamedev_asset_tools.py |grep "# Utility"`

+All safe to use functions that correspond each feature are preceded by a comment that starts with "# Utility" There are examples for some features in the "examples" folder